kiboschool/course-programming-2/src/lessons/abstraction/abstract-methods-and-classes.md

 <blockquote>
 <b>Optional exercise:</b>

 We touched on similar concepts when we discussed inheritence and the PersistedList classes [here](/lessons/inheritance-and-error-handling/inheritance.html).
-We gave the PersistedListIntoLines and PersistedListIntoJson classes have the same interface, knowing that this would make it easy for code using the class to switch between one and the other.)
+We gave the PersistedListIntoLines and PersistedListIntoJson classes the same interface, knowing that this would make it easy for code using the class to switch between one and the other.)

 Write an abstract base class depicting the interface for `PersistedListIntoJson`.

+(Hint: in this class, all of the methods will just raise an NotImplementedError).
 </blockquote>

 Abstraction is one of the core concepts in object-oriented programming (OOP).
 It is the process of simplifying complex real-world entities into their essential characteristics or features while hiding their unnecessary details from the users.
 In other words, it focuses on what an object does rather than how it does it.

 If this confuses you with encapsulation, don't worry.
 A good encapsulation is a good abstraction too.
-In encapsulation, when we hide the implementation details of an object, that's hiding unnecessary details from the users.
+In encapsulation, when we make the implementation details of an object less accessible from the outside, that is related to hiding details.
 So, good encapsulation is good abstraction too.